pinkpong111/network-architecture-theory/README.md

 Together, these define not just how a system handles instability — but **the conditions under which it is safe to grow**.

 > Stability is not the absence of conflict.
 > It is the capacity to classify, route, and resolve conflict at the right layer.

 ---

+*This theory draws on cross-domain synthesis across organizational theory, epistemology, information theory, and complex systems science.*
+> It is the capacity to classify, route, and resolve conflict at the right layer.

+---